hennr/marabou/README.md

 Download
 --------
-Marabou is still under development and there is no stable release out yet, sorry.
+Marabou is currently in alpha state, means it's feature complete and needs testing now.

-If you want to give the alpha a try, find a download at the [release page.](https://github.com/hennr/marabou/releases)
+If you want to give it a try, find a download at the [release page.](https://github.com/hennr/marabou/releases)

 <b>Note</b>: There is no Mac OS port yet, patches are welcome.